Polhemus Memorial Clinic: History

 The clinic was equipped with an elevator, steam heating, forced ventilation, electrical generators and one of the first x-ray machines in existence.
 After the United States entry into World War I, Polhemus Clinic provided x-ray facilities to the United States Marines.

 In July 2008 LICH closed and sold the Polhemus Building (then housing its departments of surgery and anaesthesia) and the maternity ward, citing the need to raise cash to escape bankruptcy.
 Doctors split over the decision, blaming Continuum Health Partners for the mismanagement of Brooklyn hospitals.

+Fortis Property Group bought the Polhemus Building in 2008, and it sat vacant until 2016, when plans to restore and repurpose it came into effect.
+The building reopened as condominiums in 2020.